JoergKau/Processing4-Java-Shooter-Game-Mac-OS-/README.md

 ## What is included

 - `src/` — Java source code (game logic, entities, managers)
-- `lib/` — Third-party JARs required at runtime (Processing/JOGL natives included for macOS)
+- `lib/` — Third-party JARs required at runtime (Processing JOGL and GLUE natives included for macOS)
 - `resources/` — Images, sounds and other assets
 - `jdk/README.md` — Notes about the bundled JDK (keep this file)